 Be sure to explain the outcome(s) of your consultation(s) with relevant INBRE Cores and Facilities as well as any agreed-upon action plan(s).

-Minimally cite any published experimental details in this section and provide the full citation in the "Bibliography and References Cited" section (see below for details).
+Do NOT provide full citations in this section; rather, full citations should be reserved for the "Bibliography and References Cited" section (see below for details).

-Submit final draft as a MS Word .doc or .docx file named "PLlastname_research_strategy."
+Submit final document as a MS Word .doc or .docx file named "PLlastname_research_strategy."

 5. Bibliography and References Cited